Efficient Optimization-based Cable Force Allocation for Geometric Control of a Multirotor Team Transporting a Payload: Background

 \subsection{Full System Dynamics}

-Consider a team of \emph{n} quadrotors that are connected to a payload through massless cables (see \cref{fig:overview}).
+Consider a team of \emph{n} multirotors that are connected to a payload through massless, and non-extensible cables (see \cref{fig:overview}).
 In the following, we summarize results presented in~\cite{lee2017geometric, lee2013geometric} using our own notation for clarity.
-Throughout this work, the variables related to the payload are denoted by the subscript $0$, and the variables for the \emph{i}-th quadrotor are denoted by the subscript $i \in \{1,\hdots,n\}$.
+Throughout this work, the variables related to the payload are denoted by the subscript $0$, and the variables for the \emph{i}-th multirotor are denoted by the subscript $i \in \{1,\hdots,n\}$.
 The payload is described as a rigid body with mass $m_0$ and moment of inertia matrix $\mathbf{J}_0$.
 The cables are assumed to be always taut (i.e., modeled as rigid rods) each with length $l_i$.
-The states of the full system can be described as the global position $\mathbf{p}_0 \in \mathbb{R}^3$ and the velocity $\Dot{\mathbf{p}}_0 \in \mathbb{R}^3$ of the payload; the attitude rotation matrix $\Ro \in SO(3)$ and the body angular velocity $\boldsymbol{w}_0 \in \mathbb{R}^3$ of the payload; the unit directional vector $\qi \in \mathbb{R}^3$ and the angular velocity $\boldsymbol{\omega}_i \in \mathbb{R}^3$ of each \emph{i}-th cable, where $\qi$ points from quadrotor \emph{i} towards the payload.
+The states can be described as the global position $\mathbf{p}_0 \in \mathbb{R}^3$ and the velocity $\Dot{\mathbf{p}}_0 \in \mathbb{R}^3$ of the payload; the attitude rotation matrix $\Ro \in SO(3)$ and the body angular velocity $\boldsymbol{w}_0 \in \mathbb{R}^3$ of the payload; the unit directional vector $\qi \in \mathbb{R}^3$ and the angular velocity $\boldsymbol{\omega}_i \in \mathbb{R}^3$ of each \emph{i}-th cable, where $\qi$ points from multirotor \emph{i} towards the payload.
 Hence, the state space has dimension $13+6n$.

-Consider the full cable-suspended payload system and let us define the attachment point vectors between each cable and the payload as ${}^0\pai$ expressed in the payload frame of reference.
-Given the states of the full system, the position of each quadrotor expressed in the fixed global frame is $\mathbf{p}_i = \mathbf{p}_0 + \Ro{}^0\pai - l_i\qi$.
-Thus, the kinematics of the full system is described as
+Let us define the attachment point vectors between each cable and the payload as ${}^0\pai$ expressed in the payload reference frame.
+Given the states of the full system, the position of each multirotor expressed in the fixed global frame is